A Headlamp is a Flashlight for your Head

 Okay, if I only had one choice, I personally would get a headlamp.
 I use them a lot for a variety of things around the house.

 I use a headlamp on countless projects.
-Shedding a bit more light on the situation almost always makes things easier to deal with.
+Shining a bit more light on the project always makes things easier to deal with.
 The great thing is adjustable brightness (lumens).
 Sometimes a low setting is just right.
 Other times you want to light it up bright…

 A headlamp is great for a survival kit.
 They don’t take up much space (design dependent) and will serve more functionality if you ever need it.